Phosphatidic Acid - Unleash Untapped Anabolic Potential!

 In addition to providing structural support for cell membranes, phosphatidic acid functions as an important signaling lipid in the body as well as being a necessary precursor for the synthesis of many other important lipids.

 That's great and everything, but what does it do?!

-It's common knowledge that muscles grow in response to progressively lifting more weight, but do you know why?
+it's common knowledge that muscles grow in response to progressively lift more weight, but do you know why?

-It all traces back to one specific protein called "mammalian target of rapamycin" or mTOR. mTOR driven primarily from weight lifting has been dubbed "mechanically-induced mTOR signalling."
+It all traces back to one specific protein called 'mammalian target of rapamycin' or mTOR. mTOR driven primarily from weightlifting has been dubbed "mechanically-induced mTOR signaling."

 This eventually led researchers, and supplement companies, to find ways of possibly stimulating mTOR signaling through the use of specific ingredients, some of these have proven quite successful, as in the case of BCAAs.

 Not content with the simple fact that mechanical signaling of mTOR stimulated muscle growth, researchers dug deep until they knew every last detail of the process. (don't worry we're not going to go overboard with the science here!)

 A number of studies using images of muscle cells under contraction identified both the pathway and the compound (phospholipase D) that were directly responsible for mechanically-induced mTOR signaling.
 Researchers then determined that phospholipase D also degrades phosphatidylcholine into choline and phosphatidic acid.

 The benefits of choline are pretty well known already, but the researchers also determined that phosphatidic acid, directly activates mTOR!